When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Length: 15 minutes.

-• Equipment needed: A baby carrier and an open space.
+• Equipment needed: Carrier and open space.

 4. Total Body Workout